 This is most notable when cutting big birds, such as chicken and turkey.
 Since these meats typically have a lot of bones to maneuver when cutting, a slicing knife would be favored in these circumstances.

-Granton Edge explained
+Granton Edge Uses

 This Granton edge makes slicing knives the perfect knife selection when cutting foods and ingredients with a wet or dense consistency.
+This includes many fruits and vegetables, not just meat.
+Pineapple, melon, and cucumbers are more easily cut with a Granton edged slicer knife.
+Of course, they can be also used wherever a normal blade would be used as well.

 The slicing knife is a unique knife that was specially made for certain responsibilities in the kitchen.
 The main purpose of a slicing knife is to cut slices from large pieces of meat.

-A slicing knife should be considered a mandatory knife in every quality set, as it is a tool that will be demanded frequently by those who cook often.
+There are so many slicing knife uses that a slicing knife should be considered a mandatory knife in every quality set, as it is a tool that will be demanded frequently by those who cook often.